 Why is that when we describe decentralized actions we automatically assume an altruistic and apolitical relationship between the participants?
-Why is that we are afraid to understand and point out ideological views involved in the recent disruption started by digital economy?
+Why is that we are afraid to understand and point out ideological views involved in the recent disruption started by the digital economy?

 The same logic applies to free/open-source software.
 It is an approach to software development that is based on shared effort on a non-proprietary model: “it depends on many individuals … with a variety of motivations, and sharing their respective contributions without any single person or entity asserting rights to exclude either from the contributed components or from the resulting whole” (Bencher, 2006, p.
 63).
-That is, it is decentralized collective of individuals contributing to a shared goal.
-The model proposed by Richard Stallman in 1985 (Free Software Foundation) has a clear political statement: people are free to create, shared, and distribute software — participants retain copyrights in their contribution, but license them to anyone.
+That is, it is a decentralized collective of individuals contributing to a shared goal.
+The model proposed by Richard Stallman in 1985 (Free Software Foundation) has a clear political statement: people are free to create, shared, and distribute software — participants retain copyrights in their contribution but license them to anyone.
 Bencher recognizes that this model is incompatible with a model of production that relies on property rights and markets: “If anyone can make software or share software they possess with friends, it becomes very difficult to write software on a business model that relies on excluding people from software they need unless they pay” (p.
 65).

 Bencher (2006) points outs to the emergence of more effective collective action practices that are decentralized but do not rely on either the price system or a managerial structure for coordination.
-As this model expanded, mainstream technology industry adopted its practices but did not agreed with the the political connotation of the movement: free software was about free freedom (free speech).
+As this model expanded, mainstream technology industry adopted its practices but did not agree with the political connotation of the movement: free software was about free freedom (free speech).
 Bencher (2006) argues that these new participants sought to “normalize” the practice, to render it apolitical.
-According to Bencher (2006), the new coined term, “open-source software,” was chosen to define “a mode of organizing software production that may be more effective than market-based production” (p.
+According to Bencher (2006), the newly coined term, “open-source software,” was chosen to define “a mode of organizing software production that may be more effective than market-based production” (p.
 66).

 Finally, we cannot assume any practice disconnected from its mode of production.
-The discourse that science and technology are built by altruistic souls and essentially political neutral agents is a clear message that something is hidden deep into its practices.
+The discourse that science and technology are built by altruistic souls and essentially political neutral agents is a clear message that something is hidden deep in its practices.

 Benkler, Y. (2006).
 The wealth of networks: how social production transforms markets and freedom.
 New Haven [Conn.]: Yale University Press.